The number of people who have tried e-cigarettes has risen from 9% in 2010 to 35% in 2013, as smokers look to kick the habit.

 However, this law change, which will see electronic cigarettes become regulated as medicines, won’t come into force in the UK until 2016.

 Matt Lloyd, head of life insurance at Confused.com, said: "It's interesting to see how the popularity for electronic cigarettes has surged over the last year.

-"However, as it stands, if you use e-cigarettes you are still deemed as a smoker by all life insurance providers and therefore charged smokers' rates."
+"But as it stands, if you use e-cigarettes, you're still deemed as a smoker by all life insurance providers and therefore charged smokers' rates."